hadley/adv-r/Function-operators.md

 sapply(mtcars, compose(length, unique))
 ```

-Mathematically, function composition is often denoted with an infix operator, o.
+Mathematically, function composition is often denoted with an infix operator, o, `(f o g)(x)`.
 Haskell, a popular functional programming language, uses `.` in a similar manner.
 In R, we can create our own infix function that works similarly:

 ```R
 "%.%" <- compose